Marianandrade23/Marianandrade23/README.md

 👾 Ambassador of Women Techmakers and member at Rewriting the Code, empowering women in tech.

-💡 Currently working on an Airline Reservation Management System using Java.
+💡 Currently working on an Airline Reservation Management System using Java and SQL.

 🛫 Love traveling and expect to finish visiting all states in the next two years.